netzint/linuxmuster-mailcow/SyncWorkflow.md

   memberof:1.2.840.113556.1.4.1941:={List DN}
   ```
   - Check maildomain (same as for users)
-  - Check alias and addresses (same as for user aliases)
+  - Check mailbox (same as for users)

 - mailcow.domains.add now contains all new domains
 - mailcow.domains.kill now contains all deleted domains